2014–15 New York Islanders season

 The 2014–15 New York Islanders season was the 43rd season in the franchise's history.
 This was the team's final full season of play at Nassau Veterans Memorial Coliseum.
 The Islanders competed in the Metropolitan Division of the Eastern Conference (NHL) for the second season.

 Jaroslav Halak entered the season as the team's new starting goaltender, leading their previous starting goaltender, veteran Evgeni Nabokov, to sign with the Tampa Bay Lightning as a free agent.
 Chad Johnson was brought in to be Halak's backup, however he was later traded for Michal Neuvirth who took over the role.
 John Tavares served as the team's captain for the second season, alongside Kyle Okposo and Frans Nielsen in their sixth and first seasons, respectively, as alternate captains.
 Around the midpoint of the season, Cal Clutterbuck was named an alternate captain after an injury sidelined Okposo.

 The Islanders qualified for the 2015 Stanley Cup playoffs after finishing the season in third place in the Metropolitan Division and fifth in the Eastern Conference with 101 points.
 The playoff berth was the team's second post-season berth in three seasons, having qualified in 2012–13 but not in 2013–14.
 The team was eliminated in the first round of the Stanley Cup playoffs, losing in seven games to the Washington Capitals.

 Off-season

 On May 22, 2014, the Islanders signed unrestricted free agent goaltender Jaroslav Halak to a four-year extension to keep him under contract through the 2017–18 season after trading for him from the Washington Capitals for the Blackhawks' fourth-round pick in the 2014 Entry Draft earlier in the month.
+On July 2, the Islanders signed Nikolay Kulemin and Mikhail Grabovski, who were both teammates on the Toronto Maple Leafs and were only interested in signing with the same team because of their strong chemistry.
 The Islanders also acquired two defenseman on October 4, 2014, one week before their first regular season game—Johnny Boychuk was traded from the Boston Bruins in exchange for 2015 (used on Brandon Carlo) and 2016 draft picks, while Nick Leddy was traded from the Chicago Blackhawks along with amateur goaltender Kent Simpson in exchange for T. J. Brennan, Ville Pokka and the rights to Anders Nilsson.